janarbo/meal-ting-pot/journals/ted_hwang.md

 #### (Tuesday) 4/25/2023
 I worked on the chef store component so that, when users clicked on a MenuItemCard, a MenuItemCardDetail component shows instead with extra information (ingredients, tags, spicy level, calories).
 After finishing up my last component, I continued stylizing the home page and adjusted the footer so that it was below the content as well.
 I also wrote another unit test for cart-item and also protected chef pages from customer users.
 Therefore, if a customer user tries to type a url that only chef's should access, they are navigated to the home page.

+#### (Wednesday) 4/26/2023
+We worked together on any remaining components that needed to have their functionality working.
+In our sidebar, the availability button for the chef profile updates their status now.

+Also, we we're running into an issue where if a user signs in and logs out.
+The information stored in the userSlice was not changed.
+Therefore, if another user account is signed in wo refreshing the page, the 2nd account would see information from the 1st.
+We added a logout action in our userSlice that would change the state to the initial state and used it in our logout reducer in the authApi.

+Lastly, we uncommented our docker-compose yml file to make sure our code passes the pipelines for deployment.
+The deployed server is now up and running and we'll use CI/CD for any further changes.

 </details>